PrincetonUniversity/GeneralPurposeSOS/readme.txt

-This is the instrument control program associated with the publication The Journal of Chemical Physics 148, 123316 (2018); https://doi.org/10.1063/1.5009134
+GeneralPurposeSOS is a program for instrument control of an optical microscope (The Journal of Chemical Physics 148, 123316 (2018); https://doi.org/10.1063/1.5009134).
+The program is developed by Hao Li in the Haw Yang Lab at Princeton University.

 Programming language: LabVIEW 2015 (http://www.ni.com/labview)